sanketughadmathe/Breast-Cancer-Wisconsin-Diagnostic/README.md

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.

 Predicted Attribute: Whether the cancer is benign or malignant.

+## Losses
+This is the graph of the traning loss and validation loss before using early-stopping.